achyutraghavan/feynn-labs/README.md

-# projects performed as an AI-ML intern for feynn labs.
+# projects performed as an ML intern for feynn labs.